2014 American League Championship Series

-The 2014 American League Championship Series was a best-of-seven playoff pitting the Baltimore Orioles against the Kansas City Royals for the American League pennant and the right to play in the 2014 World Series.
+The 2014 American League Championship Series was a best-of-seven playoff in Major League Baseball's 2014 postseason pitting the second-seeded Baltimore Orioles against the fourth-seeded Kansas City Royals for the American League pennant and the right to play in the 2014 World Series.
 The Royals won the series four games to zero.
 The series was the 45th in league history with TBS airing all games in the United States.
 Even as the Royals swept the series, each game was decided by two runs or fewer.